Ali1Hamed/EvenOddScript/README.md

 # EvenOddScript
-For task 5 in SIC-IoT
+Ammar's Answer For task 5 in SIC-IoT